AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 For HTTP requests and responses, the Invitation object has the following properties and JSON-serialized body:

-Property | Type | Description
+Property Name | Data Type | Description
  --- | --- | ---
-Id | string | Gets or sets unique Invitation Id.
+Id | string | Unique Invitation Id.
-Issued | DateTime | Gets or sets invitation issuing timestamp.
+Issued | DateTime | Invitation issuing timestamp.
-Expires | DateTime | Gets or sets invitation expiration timestamp.
+Expires | DateTime | Invitation expiration timestamp.
-Accepted | DateTime | Gets or sets invitation accepted timestamp.
+Accepted | DateTime | Invitation accepted timestamp.
-State | InvitationStates | Gets or sets invitation state.
+State | InvitationStates | Invitation state.
 Can be None (0), InvitationEmailSent (1), InvitationAccepted (2).
-TenantId | string | Gets or sets ID of the Tenant the invitation belongs to.
+TenantId | string | ID of the Tenant the invitation belongs to.
-UserId | Guid | Gets or sets ID of the User whom the invitation was issued to.
+UserId | Guid | ID of the User whom the invitation was issued to.
-IdentityProviderId | Guid | Gets or sets ID of the Identity Provider that must be used to accept the invitation.
+IdentityProviderId | Guid | ID of the Identity Provider that must be used to accept the invitation.

 ### Serialized Model